katelynlai/SyntaxSchoolers/README.md

 ## Entity Relationship Diagram (ERD)

-The database structured for this app can be visualised as follows:
+The database structured for this app can be visualised as follows.
+This ERD was created with Mermaid.js.

 <img src="frontend/assets/VivaLingo_ERD_screenshot.png">